 For video producers, there are two distinct types of locations, and the way we investigate them is necessarily different.
 The first type, the one we encounter most often, is the predetermined or fixed location: weddings, graduations, musical events and sports, for example.
 These events are held at places that have been picked by other people.
 Our job is to figure the best way to deal with existing conditions.
 We may be hampered by poor lighting, or helped by a great sound engineer.
 We may find ourselves backed into a corner behind the potted palm, or discover someone has removed a whole section of chairs for our convenience.
 But knowing what to expect is where location planning pays off.

 Often, it’s a good idea to have at least a written treatment of your script idea before you begin scouting locations.
-Writing a treatment has been covered in detail in other issues (see Put it on Paper First in Videomaker‘s November 1997 issue), but in a nutshell a treatment is a short piece that tells what the video is all about.
+In a nutshell, a treatment is a short piece that tells what the video is all about.
 So if the treatment says the camera follows three people through dry grass to an old barn, you know that scene will have to be found.
 Similarly, if the treatment tells you that later on these people are involved in a heated discussion in a gloomy tavern, you will have to locate such a place and get the owner’s permission to shoot your video.

 Out in the Field